CenturyLinkCloud/PublicKB/Release Notes/2019/2019-04-16-cloud-platform-release-notes.md

 #### OS Updates

-As part of our ongoing efforts to improve security and availability of all CenturyLink Cloud resources, the following operating systems have been patched: Windows 2012 and CentOS 6 & 7.
+As part of our ongoing efforts to improve security and availability of all Lumen Cloud resources, the following operating systems have been patched: Windows 2012 and CentOS 6 & 7.

 #### [Cloud Application Manager](https://www.ctl.io/cloud-application-manager/)